confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 Workload Provenance:

-: a linkage between a Workload Credential and a trusted entity (e.g., a vendor, developer, or issuer) responsible for the production and/or the remote attestation of a corresponding Workload.
+: a unique linkage between a Workload Credential and the trusted entities (such as a vendor, developer, or issuer) responsible for the production and/or the remote attestation of the corresponding Workload.

 # Gap Analysis